Gare d'Orsay

-The Gare d'Orsay (/fr/) is a former Paris railway station and hotel, built in 1900 to designs by Victor Laloux, Lucien Magne and Émile Bénard; it served as a terminus for the Chemin de Fer de Paris à Orléans (Paris–Orléans railway).
-It was the first electrified urban terminal station in the world, opened 28 May 1900, in time for the 1900 Exposition Universelle.
+The Gare d'Orsay (/fr/) is a former Paris railway station and hotel, built in 1900 to designs by Victor Laloux, Lucien Magne and Émile Bénard, which served as a terminus for the Chemin de Fer de Paris à Orléans (Paris–Orléans railway).
+It was the first electrified urban terminal station in the world, and opened 28 May 1900, in time for the 1900 Exposition Universelle.

-After its closure as a station in 1939, it reopened in December 1986 as the Musée d'Orsay, an art museum.
-The museum is currently served by the eponymous RER station.
+The station was closed in 1939, eventually being reopened in December 1986 as the Musée d'Orsay, an art museum.
+The museum is served by the RER Musée d'Orsay station.